skuid/SamplePages/Salesforce_Advanced/Content_Document/README.md

-# Salesforce Content Documents in Skuid
+# Salesforce Content in Skuid

-Salesforce has deprecated the simple document attachments object in favor of a more feature rich "content documents" structure.
+Salesforce has deprecated the simple document attachments object in favor of a more feature rich "content" structure.
 While there is lots of exciting new functionality in the new structure, it is more complicated to implement in Skuid.

-This sample page shows a few implementations of the content document structure.
-Provide documents related  to a single parent record (like an account or opportunity).
-Or create a stand alone document library with a folder structure of workspaces.
+This sample page shows two sample implementations of the content structure.
+- Provide documents related  to a single parent record (like an account or opportunity).
+- Create a stand alone document library with a folder structure of workspaces.

 In each case functionality is provided to preview, download, edit metadata and review the revision history of particular content documents.